 Whilst drinking our skinny lattes and munching on our sticky cakes, we discussed the plans for the rest of the afternoon.
 Just outside, Coit Tower looked very close, and yet somehow on top of a very large hill.
 Undaunted by our earlier experiences and suitably warmed and refuelled we decided that we might as well climb the hill on foot.
 Public transport seemed convoluted and we both had good sensible shoes on, so off we went.

 Tell you what, it was chuffin’ steep going up that hill, but our decision to walk up proved sound as we turned a corner and were greeted by a large queue of cars, buses and other malcontents trying to get up into the rather small car park.
 Maybe the occupants had actually just abandoned their vehicles halfway up the hill and decided to walk.
 There wasn’t much evidence of motion.

 So we went up into the vaguely phallic thing and attempted to take photos of the downtown skyline, but the Perspex windows and general haziness outside meant that the photo shop had a devil of a job getting the prints to look good.
 Doh!

 We then rounded off the afternoon with some more walking, this time trying to find a criss-cross route down the hill, up through Chinatown and back to Union Square.
 The walk was a bit smelly and sticky and busy, but we got home eventually.

 Dinner was provided at a random location in Chinatown , selected by the tried and trusted technique of looking at the window menu, and peering through the window to ensure that there were enough people for it to be good, but not enough to make us wait ages for a table.
 From what we remember, the food was good and the beer was cold and wet.
-We felt satisfied with our first day’s efforts, and retired to our room without a view for a much needed snooze.
+We felt satisfied with our first day’s efforts.
+Satisfied enough that we retired to our room without a view for a much-needed snooze.